heidre/projectDesign/discards/index.md

 <b>Tweeting</b><br>

 Because our code operates within a browser pop-up window, TwitterDev's official code for embedding a share-to-twitter function in a webpage does not entirely translate to our extension.
 Consequently, we have had to adapt the code for our extension.
+<br><br>
+<b>Simplify, Simplify, Simplify</b><br><br>

+We consistently found ourselves needing to simplify our project and code.
+One significant change was reducing the number of button options in our pop-up browser.
+Initially, we had individual buttons for highlighting the passive voice and scoring the page.
+We combined both functions into one button, so that the extension both highlights and scores together.
+While part of the impetus to this decision was simplifying the code, we also wanted to make the scoring feature more explicit.
+By combining the highlighting and scoring feature, users are now confronted automatically with explicit data that they must respond to.
+This explicitness intentionally counteracts the forms of passivitiy our extension is exposing.